googleapis/java-spanner-jdbc/documentation/latency-debugging-guide.md

 ```

 ### Example Using an OpenTelemetry instance in Properties
-Create and register a global OpenTelemetry object before creating a JDBC connection.
+Create an OpenTelemetry object and supply it as part of the properties for a JDBC connection.
-See also the [Spring Data JDBC Sample](../samples/spring-data-jdbc) for an example for how to
-configure OpenTelemetry in combination with Spring Data.

 ```java
 TraceConfiguration traceConfiguration = TraceConfiguration.builder().setProjectId("my-project").build();